Ancient ruins symbolizing the destruction of Sodom and Gomorrah in Genesis 19

-The narrative of Genesis 19 opens dramatically, introducing themes of divine testing, hospitality, and human corruption.
+The narrative of Genesis 19 opens dramatically, introducing themes of divine testing, hospitality and human corruption.
 Understanding the context of this passage is essential to interpreting what “sodomy” truly means.
+The account is not simply about one sinful act but about a city whose wickedness had become deeply established.

 1.1 The visit of the angels

 This “knowing” — translated from the Hebrew yada’ — is often understood as a demand for sexual violation, not intimacy.
-It symbolizes the city’s desire to dominate and humiliate outsiders rather than protect them.
+It symbolizes the city’s desire to dominate, humiliate and abuse outsiders rather than protect them.
+The scene reveals a society marked by violence, hostility and complete disregard for both human dignity and hospitality.

 1.2 The city’s downfall

 Over time, both Jewish and Christian traditions developed distinct interpretations of what caused Sodom’s destruction.
-These interpretations help explain how “sodomy” evolved into its later meanings.
+These interpretations help explain how “sodomy” evolved into its later meanings and why the story has been understood through several moral lenses.

 2.1 The Jewish perspective